apache/maven-site/content/markdown/repositories/dependencies.md

 ## Dependency Scopes

 Every dependency has a scope that determines which classpaths the artifact referenced by the dependency will be added to.
 For example, should it be added to compile-time classpath, the test classpath, or both?
 The default scope when none is explicitly specified is `compile`.

 Different projects may assign different scopes to the same artifact.
 For instance, one project might use com.google.guava:34.4.0-jre only for tests and thus set the scope to `test`.
 Another might need it at runtime but not whee the project is compiled, and thus set the scope to `runtime`.
 A third project might need it for compiling, running, and testing and thus set the scope to `compile`.

 Unlike the other elements, the scope does not have any effect on which artifact is loaded from the Maven repository system.
 It only determines whether the artifact is loaded and added to a given classpath for the project.

+Maven has five dependency scopes:

+* compile - Compile scope artifacts are available in all classpaths.
+This is the default if no scope is provided.
+* provided - Maven expects the JDK or a container to provide the artifact at runtime.
+It does not add it to the classpath.
+* runtime - The artifact is required for execution but not for compilation.
+It is in the runtime and test classpaths, but not the compile classpath.
+* test - The artifact is needed for tests but not by non-test code.
+* system - The artifact is loaded from a specified path on then local system.

+Maven does not have a compileOnly scope that is available at compile time but not at runtime.
+Compile scope dependencies are available in all classpaths.

 ## Dependency Types